Flight, fight, freeze or fawn.

-So when our relationship seems so uncertain at times, we can then, pick up obsessive behaviour to claim back some form of certainty.
-This can be down to routines, and feeling out of balance if you sway from your routine.
+So when our relationship seems so uncertain at times, we can then pick up obsessive behaviour to claim back some form of certainty.
+This can be down to routines and feeling out of balance if you sway from your routine.
 To excessive exercise, and not in a healthy way.
 Or constantly calling or messaging the narcissist, which they will twist around onto you for being “insecure.”
 Even though you have every right to feel insecure as their behaviour is sending you that way, yet they can constantly message and call you and demand you to answer.
 Yet, they do this to instil fear in you.
-You do it for love and connection another human need.
+You do it for love and connection to another human need.

 Running away from problems.